-Consider the Old Testament reading.
+Consider our Old Testament lesson.
 Here, we have a vision from Isaiah.
 Isaiah isn't writing to the people of his own day.
 Frankly, he's already given up on them.
 No, Isaiah is talking to his countrymen in the future.
 Suffering in exile away from Jerusalem.
-For them, heaven couldn't be farther away.
+For them, heaven feels like it couldn't be further away.

-But he reveals for them a world crammed full of heaven.
+But he reveals for them a world where heaven has come to earth.
 He shows them a tiny family, Abraham and Sarah, alone and childless.
 And yet, from just the two of them, so much potential.
 All of God's people, just waiting to be born.
 All of God's plan of salvation, resting on two elderly believers.
-Because that's all that God needs.
+Because that's all that God needs to bering heaven to earth.

 He shows them Jerusalem.
 A wasteland the last time they saw it.
 A city devastated by war.
-The farmland around it now a wilderness.
+The once fruitful farmland around it now a wilderness.
 And yet, just below the surface, it is waiting to blossom like the Garden of Eden.
 Like a desert blooming after a rainstorm.
 One drop of God's grace falls upon it, and suddenly paradise is reborn.
 Heaven on earth.

-For on that day, on that last day, on the day of the resurrection of all flesh, songs of sorrow will become shouts of joy.
+For he tells them that on that day, on that last day, on the day of the resurrection of all flesh, songs of sorrow will become shouts of joy.
 God's salvation will go forth and, though that old heaven and earth will pass away, God's righteousness will remain.
 His salvation will endure forever.
 Heaven, paradise, eternal life, is waiting to be revealed.
 It's just barely out of sight.
 But it's there.

-In the Holy Gospel, we find Caesarea Philippi crammed full of heaven.
+We see this again in our Gospel lesson.
 Jesus has drawn his disciples north, far above the Sea of Galilee.
 Far outside of Israel.
+To the city of Caesarea Phillipi.